zmitton/eth-proof/BUILDING.md

 ## Build Pipeline
 Starting from clean master branch with latest HEAD

-### building all targets
+### Building all targets
-`docker-compose up -f ./docker-compose.build.yml` should create builds for each of the targeted platforms, and place the build artifacts in a folder structure outlined above.
+`docker-compose -f ./docker-compose.build.yml up` should create builds for each of the targeted platforms, and place the build artifacts in a folder structure outlined above.

-### building specific target
+### Building specific target
-`docker-compose up -f ./docker-compose.build.yml [windows | linux | mac]`
+`docker-compose -f ./docker-compose.build.yml up [windows | linux | mac]`

-Thats it.